Jean Segura Player Props: Marlins vs. Royals

-Jean Segura -- batting .158 with three walks and three RBI in his past 10 games -- will be in action for the Miami Marlins versus the Kansas City Royals, with Zack Greinke on the mound, on June 6 at 6:40 PM ET.
+Jean Segura -- 1-for-3 in his most recent game -- will be in action for the Miami Marlins against the Kansas City Royals, with Jordan Lyles on the mound, on June 7 at 6:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Athletics.

 Jean Segura Game Info & Props vs. the Royals